ciubotarum/coding-challanges/src/theory.md

 * simplifies the process of managing project dependencies, building and packaging your project into various format (including JAR - Java ARchive file)

+### JAR file
+* a package format file used to aggregate many Java class files into one
+* built on the ZIP file format and have `.jar` file extension

 Create JAR with maven:
 * in Java project create a `pom.xml` file